Lilesville in Anson County, North Carolina — The American South (South Atlantic)

 Erected 1991 by Division of Archives and History.
 (Marker Number K 17.)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Thomas Samuel Ashe (approx. 7.1 miles away); Boggan-Hammond House (approx. 7.7 miles away); Sneedsborough (approx. 8.1 miles away); John J. McRae (approx. 8.1 miles away); Anson County Training School (approx. 8.4 miles away); Cartledge Creek Baptist Church (approx. 8.4 miles away); Pee Dee Meeting (approx. 8.8 miles away); Henry William Harrington (approx. 8.8 miles away).
+Sherman's March (approx. 6.8 miles away); Thomas Samuel Ashe (approx. 7.1 miles away); Boggan-Hammond House (approx. 7.7 miles away); Sneedsborough (approx. 8.1 miles away); John J. McRae (approx. 8.1 miles away); Anson County Training School Cartledge Creek Baptist Church (approx. 8.4 miles away); Pee Dee Meeting (approx. 8.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 22, 2014, by Don Morfe of Baltimore, Md 21234.
-This page has been viewed 293 times since then and 24 times this year.
-Photos: 1, 2. submitted on September 22, 2014, by Don Morfe of Baltimore, Md 21234. • Bernard Fisher was the editor who published this page.
+It was originally submitted on September 22, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 408 times since then and 31 times this year.
+Photos: 1, 2. submitted on September 22, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.